Dannyxie/Note/Note of High Perfomance JavaScipt.md

 ##Chapter 3 DOM Scripting
 ###DOM in the Browser World
 -  The Document Object Model(DOM) is a language-independent application interface(API) for working with XML and HTML document.
+- DOM is a language-independent API, in the browser the interface is implemented in JavaScript.

 ###DOM Access and Modification
 - Modifying elements is even more expensive because it often causes the browser to recalculate changes in the page geometry.